Course overview

 Who should attend

-Accountable Managers, Safety Managers and Supervisors/Team Leaders who need to create, deploy, maintain and audit a Safety Management System (SMS)
+Accountable Managers, Safety Managers and Supervisors/Team Leaders who need to create, deploy, maintain and audit an effective Safety Management System (SMS)

 Deliverables & benefits